destinmcmurry/happy-router-web/README.md

 # happy-router-web

-a web app that when given a location and time frame generates a route of local happy hours!
+a web app that when given a location and time frame generates a route of nearby happy hours!

 # future features